Topics on this Page:

 Publications Developed by Contractors

-If a contractor deliverable is camera-ready or other reproducible copy, for the express purpose of being an FDA publication for FDA distribution to the public; then, and only then, may the contractor affix the FDA logo, under the direction and guidance of the FDA project officer and as approved by the Office of the Commissioner.
+If a contractor deliverable in digital (camera-ready) format, or other reproducible copy, for the express purpose of being an FDA publication for FDA distribution to the public; then, and only then, may the contractor affix the FDA logo, under the direction and guidance of the FDA project officer and as approved by the Office of the Commissioner.

 Private Sector or Contractor Logos on Government Publications